kukicado/building-a-reservation-site-with-python-starlette-mongodb-and-stitch/article/article.md

 ])
 ```

-The code above imports the Starlette framework, or various toolkit components if you will such as routing and responses.
+The code above imports the Starlette framework, or various toolkit components if you will, such as routing and responses.
 Then on line 8 we create an instance of our Starlette application.
 For our app we'll want the debugging to be on so we have detailed error reports, and for the second parameter we pass in our routes.
-For this basic app, we're only going to have one route and we'll call it the homepage.
+For this test app, we're only going to have one route and we'll call it `homepage`.
 Finally, we implement this homepage route and all it does is display the message "Hello from Starlette" to the users browser.

 Let's make sure our app works.
 Since we installed uvicorn as our ASGI server, we'll use it to start up our application.
 In the terminal exceute the command `uvicorn app:app` in the directory where your `app.py` file resides.
 This will start up the default server on `localhost:8000`.
 You will get a message in the terminal saying that the Uvicorn server is running if everything went ok, if you have issues at this point, ensure that all of the above pip packages are installed.
 Check out the [uvicorn docs page](https://www.uvicorn.org/) for troubleshooting.